TheSpaceDevs/.github/profile/README.md

 ### Latest News ⌛
 - <a href="https://arstechnica.com/science/2022/03/nasa-inspector-general-says-sls-costs-are-unsustainable/" >🔗</a> **[Arstechnica]** Finally, we know production costs for SLS and Orion, and they’re wild
 - <a href="https://spacenews.com/lockheed-martin-plots-u-k-satellite-manufacturing-base/" >🔗</a> **[SpaceNews]** Lockheed Martin plots U.K. satellite manufacturing base
-- <a href="https://spacenews.com/lockheed-martin-selects-raytheon-to-supply-a-second-payload-for-missile-warning-satellites/" >🔗</a> **[SpaceNews]** Lockheed Martin selects Raytheon to supply a second payload for missile-warning satellites
 - <a href="http://www.nasa.gov/press-release/ohio-students-to-hear-from-nasa-astronauts-aboard-space-station" >🔗</a> **[NASA]** Ohio Students to Hear from NASA Astronauts Aboard Space Station
 - <a href="https://spacenews.com/boeing-increases-use-of-3d-printing-to-speed-up-production-of-wgs-military-satellite/" >🔗</a> **[SpaceNews]** Boeing increases use of 3D printing to speed up production of WGS military satellite
+- <a href="https://arstechnica.com/science/2022/03/a-wartime-plea-to-western-satellite-companies-we-need-this-data-please/" >🔗</a> **[Arstechnica]** Ukraine official confirms urgent request for Western satellite data

 ### Launch-related News 🚀